.st0{fill:#FFFFFF;}

 Another distinctive feature of the Scandinavian Sleep Technique is the use of two duvets.
 This practice is believed to help regulate the baby’s body temperature and provide a more comfortable sleeping environment.
 The two duvets are typically used in a specific way, with one placed underneath the baby and the other draped over the top.

 This method, often referred to as the Norwegian bed method, is a departure from traditional infant sleep practices in many other parts of the world.
-However, it’s important to note that this technique is not about separating couples or promoting individualism, as some might infer from the question “Why do European couples sleep in separate beds?”
+It’s important to note that this technique is not about separating couples or promoting individualism, as some might infer from the question “Why do European couples sleep in separate beds?”
 Rather, it’s about creating an optimal sleep environment for infants.

 Why the Scandinavian Sleep Technique is a Game-Changer for New Parents